Nematicity and fractional magnetization plateaus induced by spin-lattice coupling in the classical kagome-lattice Heisenberg antiferromagnet: Stochastic approximation

 \section{Stochastic approximation}

-We used the stochastic approximation (SA) \cite{S2015_Yas} to obtain the phase boundaries.
+We used the stochastic approximation (SA) \cite{2015_Yas} to obtain the phase boundaries on which the continuous or the BKT transition occurs.
 The SA is a useful approach to finding a root of a function in the presence of stochastic errors in the function evaluation.
 A control parameter, which is the temperature in our application, is dynamically optimized to find a solution.
-The feedback factor to the control parameter gradually decreases with time, or the number of steps.
+The feedback factor to the control parameter gradually decreases with time, or the number of steps, which makes the estimation robust to the stochastic error.

 To locate the phase transition point to the $\sqrt{3} \times \sqrt{3}$ LRO phase, we optimize the temperature for each system size $L$ to satisfy the condition